 Did key industry influencers mention your content?
 Even if they didn’t link back to you, mentions help your reputation.
 You can measure mentions with a tool like Sparktoro, or by creating a Google Alert for mentions of your brand or a particular content campaign.
 It’s also beneficial to track whether those mentions are positive or negative.

 If you build a content campaign around a targeted keyword, make sure you’re tracking your success.
 There are a lot of tools on the market for tracking your keyword rankings, such as Ahrefs and SEMrush.
-For most of our SEO and content campaigns, Portent uses STAT, a SERP-tracking tool out of Vancouver, Canada.
+For most of our SEO and content development campaigns, Portent uses STAT, a SERP-tracking tool out of Vancouver, Canada.

 Here’s an example of what SERP position tracking looks like in STAT.
 We chose Portent’s ranking for the term, “choosing content KPIs.”